 To test a certain use case in the context of the integration of an application with AAD B2C I wanted to change the User Principal Name (UPN) of a user.
 The UPN corresponds to the username and email address of a user.

-First, I tried changing the UPN directly through the Azure Portal by switching to the AAD B2C tenant, opening the AAD B2C resource, navigating to Users
+First, I tried changing the UPN directly through the Azure Portal by switching to the AAD B2C tenant, opening the AAD B2C resource, navigating to Users, selecting the appropriate user, clicking Edit and changing the value in the User Principal Name field.

 Unfortunately, the UPN can only be changed to an email address with a verified domain in this way.